Where the philosophy is the soul of Woodline Primary, the teaching and learning program is our brain.

 Interdisciplinary in approach, cognitive and social features dominate a conceptual landscape which promotes questioning across four major streams:

-Rather than the curriculum being a prescriptive tool that remains fixed regardless of student engagement or understanding, at Woodline the curriculum forms a flexible framework that allows for adjustment when a teacher observes that children are not being enriched by, or curious about a line of inquiry.
-Teachers are empowered to craft school days however they need, in order to create an environment of flow, curiosity and experimentation.
+Rather than the curriculum being a prescriptive tool that remains fixed regardless of a child’s engagement or understanding, at Woodline the curriculum forms a flexible framework that allows for adjustment when a guide observes that children are not being enriched by, or curious about a line of inquiry.
+Guides are empowered to craft school days however they need, in order to create an environment of flow, curiosity and experimentation.

 Education is not about the answers, but rather the questions being asked.
 With this in mind, we designed a program that encourages children to be inquisitive and fallible.
 In other words, to take risks.

-The teaching and learning program have been designed to bring learning to life for students using seven foundational principles:
+The teaching and learning program have been designed to bring learning to life for children using seven foundational principles:

 A constructivist approach to education that favours learning through actively doing and experiencing as distinct from a traditional academic model in which students are more passive in their learning; instructed using a more theoretical than practical method.